 If, like me, you’re a bag person – who isn’t? – then this summer is proving very difficult.
-(And yes, we are very aware that this is “first world” difficult.)
+We say “difficult” in a very first world manner, before anyone gets cross.
 The variety and choice of spring/summer styles on the bag market are endless.
 From tiny to wooden, mesh to transparent, beaded to bumbag (fanny pack if you’re reading this State side) the list is endless.
 And very fabulous.

-While most of them a extremely impractical – don’t expect to take more than a bank card, some lippy and your phone – they are worth the risk of leaving that massive makeup bag, which you NEVER end up using when you are out anyway, at home.
-They are pretty, colorful, chic and hopefully not a micro-trend we see leaving anytime soon (looking at your teeny sunglasses).
+While most of them are extremely impractical – don’t expect to take more than a bank card, some lippy and your phone – they are worth the risk of leaving that massive makeup bag, that you NEVER end up using anyway, at home.
+They are pretty, colorful, chic and hopefully not a micro-trend we see leaving anytime soon (looking at you teeny sunglasses).